nmeum/depp/README.md

 To automate this process create a `post-receive` hook in your git repository, see `githooks(5)` for more information on this topic.

+## README Rendering

+Rendering README files written in a chosen markup language (e.g. markdown) is supported.
+This is achieved by including an executable file called `git-render-readme` in the bare Git repository.
+When executed, this file must receive input in a markup language on standard input and must write plain HTML to standard output.

+For example, consider the following `git-render-readme` script which uses the `markdown(1)` program provided by the [discount][discount website] markdown implementation:

+	#!/bin/sh
+	exec markdown

 ## Caveats

 Existing HTML files are not tracked, thus generated HTML for files